-- 5. Select the Enable Media Server check box. - 6.
+- 5. To enable this device to act as a media server, select the Enable Media Server check box. - 6.
 Click the Apply button.

 Approve USB Devices

 For more security, you can set up the router to share only USB devices that you approve.